w3f/polkadot-wiki/docs/learn/learn-hyperbridge.md

 Due to the complexity and expensiveness of the onchain verification process, in coprocessor model, the computation is performed off-chain and the outcomes of the execution, along with cryptographic proofs validating their accuracy, are subsequently presented on-chain.

-Expanding more about the coprocessor model, it has been applied in other solutions of offloading cryptographic computation as well, particularly, **SNARK coprocessor model**.
+Expanding more about the coprocessor model, it has been applied in other solutions of offloading cryptographic computation as well, particularly, [**Zero-knowledge (ZK) coprocessor**](https://orochi.network/blog/Exploring-ZK-Coprocessor-What-Comes-Next) or [SNARK circuit](https://www.di.ens.fr/~nitulesc/files/Survey-SNARKs.pdf).

 ### Parachain as Coprocessors